Researcher Development & Concordat

 UWS is fully committed to the UK Concordat to support the Career Development of Researchers which sets out clear standards that research staff can expect from the University.
 It aims to improve the employment and support for research careers in the UK and provides a framework for career development based around seven core principles.
 These principals are set around six areas:

-In order to support and embed the Concordat in UWS, we have established a steering group which is led by the Vice Principal Research and Enterprise Professor Ehsan Mesbahi.
+In order to support and embed the Concordat in UWS, we have established a steering group which is led by UWS Vice-Principal, Research, Innovation & Engagement, Professor Milan Radosavljevic.
 Other members include staff from People & OD, Research Services, Graduate School, Assistant Deans for Research and Enterprise, Researchers, Post Graduate Researchers and the Careers and Employability Service.

 University of the West of Scotland received the award in June 2016.
 Re-accreditation of the award takes place in a two yearly cycle of internal and external reviews.
-Our original two year action plan based around the seven principles of the ‘Concordat to Support the Career Development of Researchers’ was put in place in 2016 and our new action plan for 2018-2020 is presented here.
+Our original two year action plan based around the seven principles of the ‘Concordat to Support the Career Development of Researchers’ was put in place in 2016 and followed up with our action plan for 2018-2020.
+In July 2020, UWS completed a four year progress review and created a new action plan for 2020-2022.
+Please find all of these documents below.
+If you have any queries or suggestions on how UWS can do more to support the career development of researchers we will be delighted to hear from you.
+Email email@example.com

 Vitae is an international programme supporting researcher development.
 It provides resources and guidance aimed specifically at research staff and research students and their managers.
 UWS has a Vitae membership subscription and staff and research students at UWS are able to access the Vitae resources to support their career development.
 To gain access to these resources, you will need to register/log in at the Vitae website.